 The Composition Placement Essay is rated by Composition faculty at two intervals throughout the academic year:

-May 15 – August 15: Essays are rated each week.
-Students who submit their essay on the Friday prior to the week we review essays, will receive email notification of their placement by 5pm on the Monday following the week essays are read.
+May 1 – August 31: Essays are rated each week.
+Students who submit their essay on the Friday prior to the week we review essays, will receive email notification of their placement by 5pm the Monday following the week essays are read.

-August 15 – May 15: Essays are rated on the first and the third week of each month.
-Students who submit their essay on the Friday prior to the week we review essays, will receive email notification of their placement by 5pm on the Monday following the week essays are read.
+September 1 – April 30: Essays are rated on the first and the third week of each month.
+Students who submit their essay on the Friday prior to the week we review essays, will receive email notification of their placement by 5pm the Monday following the week essays are read.

 Where Can I Find My Composition Placement Essay Results?